Tonya Mitchell: Retirement

 In July 2001, Mitchell's father, Cowboy Louie Mitchell, died.
 Following the heartache of losing her father, Mitchell was dropped from Universal Records.
 She decided to step away from the recording industry to spend time with her family.

 In 2002, Mitchell married Jason Essary, a car salesman.
 They had a daughter named Scarlett in 2004.

+Restart

+On 12 December 2025, she released the first single in 24 years, "Nobody Loves Me Like You."
+Prior to that, the music video world premiered on American Country Network December 1, 2025 where it currently is in permanent rotation.